 If you have any queries about PEEP, contact the all-hours Defence Family Helpline on

 1800 624 608 or DefenceFamilyHelpline@defence.gov.au.

 How to apply

-Applications are opened yearly until the funding allowance is exhausted.
+Applications are considered throughout the FY until funding allowance has been exhausted.

 PEEP Frequently asked questions

 Partner Education and Employment Program (PEEP) is available for Defence recognised partners of ADF members to assist them in securing employment when relocated with their partner to a new location on posting.

 What is available under PEEP?

 There are a range of opportunities available to improve your employability when posted with your partner.
 For a more detailed explanation on each initiative please refer to the PEEP Guidelines